 - Discoloration, resembling a bruise, may occur after surgery.
 This is due to a slight bleeding within the tissue and is of little significance.
 This should resolve in approximately one week.

-- Smoking and alcoholic beverages should be avoided during the initial healing period.
-These substances decrease the health of the oral tissues and can interfere with healing.
+- Smoking should be avoided during the initial healing period.
+It decreases the health of the oral tissues and can interfere with healing.

 - After each meal, you should rinse thoroughly with a saltwater solution (1/2 teaspoon salt in 8 oz. of warm water).
 Other mouthwashes may be prescribed by the surgeon and should be used according to the instructions.
 Commercial mouthwash and sprays should be avoided.

 - A diet of semi-solid foods is advised during the first 10 days or until you return to the office.
 A soft diet should be followed until you return to the office for your post-operative visit.